For students who have demonstrated, through a period of fieldwork, outstanding potential for a future as an Arts Specialist.

 It is my privilege to launch this scholarship for the benefit of World Arts students who have demonstrated, through a period of fieldwork, outstanding potential for a future as an Arts Specialist.
 It is my hope that this scholarship will encourage recipients to follow in the footsteps of my mentor, Eduard Alekseyev, achieving excellence both in the classroom and on the field.

-Please consider a gift to the Eduard Alekseyev Scholarship for World Arts.
+Your gift to endow the Eduard Alekseyev Scholarship for World Arts will be matched by Dallas Int’l up to $30,000!

 See the festschrift for Dr. Alekseyev’s 75th birthday, published in the Dallas International Electronic Notes Series.